rsmp-nordic/rsmp_core/rst/rsmp.rst

 """""""""""""""
 Revision of SXL is unique for a site.
-In order to uniquely identify a SXL for a supervision system the identity of the site (siteId) and it's version of SXL (sxlRevision) needs to be known.
+In order to uniquely identify a SXL for a supervision system the identity of the site (siteId) and it's version of SXL (SXL Revision) needs to be known.
 In each SXL there must defined which version of RSMP which it is conforms to.

 In order to support a common SXL for many sites where the alarms, status,